kamosevoyan/TuringMachineSimulator/README.md

-# In this project compiler for language for Turing machine simulator is realised.
+# The project contains simulator, simple high level language and compiler for Turing machine.
+A simple UI is presented.

 ### The syntax of the language: